-The Office of Central Services (OCS) is headed by the Office of the Director, which is primarily responsible for providing oversight for both the day-to-day and global operations for the Office of Central Services.
-The following services are housed within this office.
+The Office of Central Services is headed up by the Office of the Director.
+The Office of the Director responsible for oversight of both the day-to-day and global operations for the Office of Central Services.

 - Human Resources